-Important Notice of Upcoming Name Change
+Important Notice of Name Change

-In 2023, the official name of the program will be changed from General Psychology to Experimental Psychology to better reflect the nature and focus of training provided.
-Students are required to follow the degree plan of their entry catalog, so students entering in 2021 and 2022 will continue to follow the degree plan outlined in the 2021-2022 and 2022-2023 catalogs.
+In spring 2023, the official name of the program changed from General Psychology to Experimental Psychology to better reflect the nature and focus of training provided.
+Students usually follow the degree plan of their entry catalog, so students entering in 2021 and 2022 will continue to follow the degree plan outlined in the 2021-2022 and 2022-2023 catalogs, respectively.
+Students wishing change to a later catalog/degree plan should contact the Coordinator; changes to an earlier catalog are not allowed.

-MA GENERAL PSYCHOLOGY Degree Checklist
+MA EXPERIMENTAL PSYCHOLOGY Degree Checklist